What is tā Moko?

 How does costing and payment work?

 The cost depends on the time required (see above).
-Estimates can be given in person only.
-There is no charge for initial consultations.
+Estimates are given in person only.
+There is no charge for initial consultations of up to 20 minutes.
+Tattooing/drawing time is charged at a fixed hourly rate.
 A holding deposit is required when booking session time, which is deducted from the overall cost.
-Tattooing/drawing time is charged at a fixed hourly rate.

 Is it painful?